-Nevermore Farm offers 1-2 open slots at a time for internships.
+Nevermore Farm offers 1-2 open slots at a time for “internships”.
 It goes something like this:

 This is a year-round farm that grows over 70 crops at a time, including a diverse, 125 tree+ fruit and nut orchard.
 Planning, preparation, management and harvesting occur at all times of the year.
 While we are not certified organic, we utilize 95%+ organic growing techniques here, and can offer a lot of insight as to the pros and cons of different management practices.
 Insecticides are never used, and you will never be asked to work at a task with any substance you may find objectionable.

-If you are interested in an internship please contact Deborah nevermore firstname.lastname@example.org.
+If you are interested in an internship I mean friendship, please contact Deborah nevermore firstname.lastname@example.org.
 Please include as much detail as possible regarding skills you have to offer as well as what you hope to gain from this experience.
 We will need to meet in person at the farm for an interview (we don’t bite heads off, but we do need to be a good fit for each other).
 Both parties retain the right to terminate the internship at any time and for any reason, should the arrangement prove to be unsatisfactory.